+58 OceanPrediction DCC will closely coordinate with the Data Sharing DCO (led by IODE) and the Observations DCO (led by

+59 GOOS) to establish a framework for developing ocean monitoring and forecasting services throughout the Decade.
-- 60 OceanPrediction DCC will closely coordinate with the Data Sharing DCO (led by IODE) and the Observations DCO (led by - 61 GOOS) to establish a framework for developing ocean monitoring and forecasting services throughout the Decade. - 62 OceanPrediction DCC shall be responsible for promoting collaboration between Decade Programmes, and their relevant - decade projects, as well as decade contributors when these fall under the scope of work, all done in coordination with the - 64 mentioned DCOs. - The Decade implementation plan links each DCC and DCO to specific Decade Programmes, named "primary attachments". - In the case of OceanPrediction DCC, these are: - ForeSea The Ocean Prediction Capacity of the Future - Ocean Practices - Digital Twins of the Ocean (DITTO)

-- FORESEA: its overarching goals are: 1; to improve the science, capacity, efficacy, use, and impact of ocean prediction systems and 2; to build a seamless ocean information value chain, from observations to end users, for economic and societal benefit.
-These transformative goals aim to make ocean prediction science more impactful and relevant. - Ocean Practices: The Ocean Practices for the Decade Programme ("OceanPractices") will support all ocean stakeholders in securing, equitably sharing, and collectively advancing this methodological heritage. - Digital Twins of the Ocean (DITTO): it will establish and advance a digital framework on which all marine data, modeling, and simulation along with AI algorithms and specialized tools including best practices will enable shared capacity to access, manipulate, analyze, and visualize marine information. - Global Environment Monitoring System for the Ocean and Coasts (GEMS Ocean): it is boosting its multistakeholder partnership convened by UNEP, bringing together experts from earth observation, monitoring, and modeling communities, together with end users and a broad range of stakeholders to provide fit-for-purpose key information for policymaking. - Ocean Acidification Research for Sustainability- (OARS): it will foster the development of the science of ocean acidification including the impacts on marine life and sustainability of marine ecosystems in estuarine-coastal-open ocean environments. - NASA Sea Level Change Science Team - NASA Sea Level Change Science Team: it has been conducting interdisciplinary sea level science by collecting and analyzing observational evidence of sea level change, quantifying underlying causes and driving mechanisms, and producing projections of future changes in sea level. - France's Priority Research Program "Ocean of Solutions": aims at addressing ocean-related societal challenges through integrated research.

-The collaboration with these programmes will be particularly intensive, but additional collaborations with other programmes will be established, as "secondary attachments".
+- OceanPrediction DCC shall be responsible for promoting collaboration between Decade Programmes, and their relevant decade projects, as well as decade contributors when these fall under the scope of work, all done in coordination with the mentioned DCOs. - The Decade implementation plan links each DCC and DCO to specific Decade Programmes, named "primary attachments".
+In the case of OceanPrediction DCC, these are: - 65 - FORESEA: its overarching goals are: 1; to improve the science, capacity, efficacy, use, and impact of ocean prediction systems and 2; to build a seamless ocean information value chain, from observations to end users, for economic and societal benefit.
+These transformative goals aim to make ocean prediction science more impactful and relevant. - Ocean Practices: The Ocean Practices for the Decade Programme ("OceanPractices") will support all ocean stakeholders in securing, equitably sharing, and collectively advancing this methodological heritage. - Digital Twins of the Ocean (DITTO): it will establish and advance a digital framework on which all marine data, modeling, and simulation along with AI algorithms and specialized tools including best practices will enable shared capacity to access, manipulate, analyze, and visualize marine information. - Global Environment Monitoring System for the Ocean and Coasts (GEMS Ocean): it is boosting its multi-stakeholder partnership convened by UNEP, bringing together experts from earth observation, monitoring, and modeling communities, together with end users and a broad range of stakeholders to provide fit-for-purpose key information for policymaking. - Ocean Acidification Research for Sustainability (OARS): it will foster the development of the science of ocean acidification including the impacts on marine life and sustainability of marine ecosystems in estuarine-coastal-open ocean environments. - NASA Sea Level Change Science Team: it has been conducting interdisciplinary sea level science by collecting and analyzing observational evidence of sea level change, quantifying underlying causes and driving mechanisms, and producing projections of future changes in sea level. - France's Priority Research Program "Ocean of Solutions": aims at addressing ocean-related societal challenges through integrated research. - 86 - The collaboration with these programmes will be particularly intensive, but additional collaborations with other programmes will be established, as "secondary attachments".

-4 OceanPrediction DCC collaborative structure
+89 4 OceanPrediction DCC collaborative structure

-- To achieve its objectives, OceanPrediction DCC will establish two global collaboration structures: - A decentralized regional structure, consisting of Regional Teams that focus on community development and capacitybuilding efforts - A central structure, comprising the Ocean Forecasting Global Co-design Team (OFCT) and a central office, which will liaise with various UN, EU, and national bodies.
-The OFCT focuses on co-design alignment and consists of experts covering different aspects of the ocean forecasting value chain (Alvarez Fanjul et al., 2022). - A decentralized regional structure, consisting of Regional Teams that focus on community development and capacitybuilding efforts. - Having different Teams for technical aspects and community building will allow efficient management: a smaller specialists team able to deliver technical results on time and a larger geographically based structure, able to integrate the community and catalyze the governance and organizational component.
+90 To achieve its objectives, OceanPrediction DCC will establish two global collaboration structures:

+- 91 A decentralized regional structure, consisting of Regional Teams that focus on community development and capacity-92 building efforts - 93 A central structure, comprising the Ocean Forecasting Global Co-design Team (OFCT) and a central office, which ٠ 94 will liaise with various UN, EU, and national bodies.
+The OFCT focuses on co-design alignment and consists of 95 experts covering different aspects of the ocean forecasting value chain (Alvarez Fanjul et al., 2022).

+96 Having different Teams for technical aspects and community building will allow efficient management: a smaller specialists 97 team able to deliver technical results on time and a larger geographically based structure, able to integrate the community and 98 catalyze the governance and organizational component.

-4.1 The Regional teams
+99 4.1 The Regional teams